chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 <!-- markdownlint-disable-file MD024 -->

+{{< warning >}}
+[Policyfiles](/policyfile/) are the preferred pattern for creating immutable collections of cookbooks, cookbook dependencies, and attributes.
+Berkshelf is no longer under active development.
+Please replace Berkshelf with Policyfiles

+This document is no longer maintained.
+{{< /warning >}}

 Berkshelf is a dependency manager for Chef cookbooks.
-With it, you can easily depend on community cookbooks and have them safely included in your workflow.
+With it, you can depend on community cookbooks and include them in your workflow.
 You can also ensure that your CI systems reproducibly select the same cookbook versions, and can upload and bundle cookbook dependencies without needing a locally maintained copy.
 Berkshelf is